thomasWeise/databases/README.md

 This book is released under the Attribution-NonCommercial-ShareAlike 4.0 International license (CC&nbsp;BY&#8209;NC&#8209;SA&nbsp;4.0), see [http://creativecommons.org/licenses/by-nc-sa/4.0/](http://creativecommons.org/licenses/by-nc-sa/4.0/) for a summary.

-We statically include the [pdfsizeopt](https://github.com/pts/pdfsizeopt) tool in the [GitHub Repository](https://github.com/thomasWeise/databases) of our book and use it during the book compiling and building process to compress the book pdf file.
+We statically include the [pdfsizeopt](https://github.com/pts/pdfsizeopt) tool in the build process of our book  via the [bookbase repository](https://github.com/thomasWeise/bookbase) and use it during the book compiling and building process to compress the book pdf file.
 This tool is excluded from the license mentioned above.
 It is under the GNU GENERAL PUBLIC LICENSE Version 2, June 1991 and the copyright belongs to its authors.